pranavvy/WebScraping/README.md

 # WebScraping

-Setup instructions:

-PyCharm IDE Setup
+PyCharm IDE Setup:

 Download and install Pycharm from: https://www.jetbrains.com/pycharm/

 If you are a student you can get a free license from JetBrain at: https://www.jetbrains.com/student/

-User Defined Python Packages
+User Defined Python Packages:

 1. Include the __init__.py scirpts in each folder so that pyhton recoginizes the folder and scripts within your package.